 Individual Americans may still travel Cuba under the remaining 11 categories, including the “support for the Cuban people” category, provided Americans engage in a full schedule of “meaningful interaction” with the Cuban people and/or with Cuba’s private sector.

-*Travel that was booked prior to November 9, 2017 will not be affected.
+*Travel that was at least partially booked prior to November 9, 2017 will not be affected.

 3. Individual Cuban sanctions.

 Lastly, the administration has expanded the definition of “prohibited officials” in Cuba, increasing the number of Cuban nationals whom Americans are banned from engaging in direct financial transactions with.

 While this will not affect the average non-Cuban-American traveler, unfortunately, this adds to the list of individuals who are unable to receive remittances.
 I.e., more Cubans who happen to work for certain Cuban government ministries will be unable to receive remittances from their Cuban-American families.